Privacy policy for the Blood Service Biobank

 For what purposes are my personal data used?

 Material stored in the biobank registry may be transferred or released for biobank research.
 Researchers submit an application to the biobank describing the objective of research and the intended use of the samples and data.
-The applications are evaluated by the medical evaluation board of the Blood Service and the director of the biobank, and data is only released for applications that demonstrate the right to process the data under the biobank Act and otherwise meet the conditions for processing required by law and the Blood Service Biobank.
+The applications are evaluated by the medical evaluation board of the Blood Service and the Director of the biobank, and data is only released for applications that demonstrate the right to process the data under the Biobank Act and otherwise meet the conditions for processing required by law and the Blood Service Biobank.
 The Blood Service Biobank only releases samples and related data for biobank research that has been carefully assessed in accordance with the Blood Service’s operating principles and values, while safeguarding the donor’s privacy.

 The material may be released for research purposes to researchers representing domestic and international universities, hospitals, and research institutions, as well as to health care companies (for example, pharmaceutical companies, diagnostic and analytical laboratories).
 The data may also be released to researchers in the Blood Service’s own research groups for the purposes of research involving biobank samples.
-Research or product development work may be carried out in collaboration with the Blood Service or the rights to access the material may be granted to independent research groups.
+Research may be carried out in collaboration with the Blood Service or the rights to access the material may be granted to independent research groups.

 The biobank data is transferred and released for research projects in a coded form (pseudonymized data), meaning that any information that may be used to identify the individual has been removed.
 Data that includes identifiers may only be released in special cases, for example to another data controller for the purpose of combining data from different registries.
 Even in such cases, directly identifiable information is removed after combining the data and before the samples and data are released for use in research.
 In each disclosure, the provided material is limited to the necessary for conducting the research.